Last Update:2025/04/21

 Types of addresses Format Remarks

-University-wide email address [String based on name]@dc.tohoku.ac.jp
+University email address [string based on name]@dc.tohoku.ac.jp

 (Lower case alphabetic characters)

-Alias university-wide email address [Optional string of characters]@dc.tohoku.ac.jp
+Alias address [optional string of characters]@dc.tohoku.ac.jp

-• Address individually set up by each user.
+• Individually set up by each user.

-• There are certain restrictions for the string of alphabetic characters, which can be used as an alias address.
+• There are certain restrictions for the string of alphabetic characters which can be used as an alias address.

 2.2 Supplementary notes/Precautions